great-expectations/great_expectations/docs/getting_started/cli_init.rst

 Note also that the default ``great_expectations/`` setup does NOT commit compiled docs themselves within version control.
 Instead, they live in ``uncommitted/documentation/``, with a subdirectory structure that mirrors the project namespace.

+After the init command completes, you should see the following directory structure :

 .. code-block:: bash

     great_expectations